Binaryxx/Binaryxx.github.io/professional-projects.md

 ### Python
 **Street Fighter 6 Rank Distribution Explorer**
-* Visualized the distribution of 750k players’ ranks based on web scraped data to provide an accurate benchmark
+* Visualized the distribution of 750k players’ ranks based on web-scraped data to provide an accurate benchmark
 * Leveraged multiprocessing for an 80% runtime reduction to allow for the implementation of a player inactivity check

 <embed src="professional-projects-assets/sf6-slides.pdf" type="application/pdf" width = 800 height = 600>